filobolla/dotfiles/README.md

 	> Only needed in <11.0
 - Setup Widgets in sidebar
 - Manage menubar items (battery,tmutil, etc.)
-- Import desktop pictures into Library
+- Import desktop pictures
+	> Add `wallpaper` folder to $HOME and set hidden flag
+	> use `background.sh` to setup slideshow

 ### App to be installed manually (`installer`)
 - Cinema 4D + Vray